Friday, March 24, 2006

 Grandma probably never knew all the genealogy that I’ve dug up, although her name appears in the 4 volume Kelsey genealogy begun in the 19th Century, under the guidance of Edward Claypool, who was a prominent genealogist.
 Many of the stories I’d heard about names and places have turned out to be accurate, and those stories undoubtedly came from her.
 A Victorian through and through, she never would have called attention to herself, though.
 When my sister received a pretty sweater for Christmas and commented that she’d be the best dressed girl in school, Grandma remonstrated with her, because that was boastful and common.
 One showed one’s breeding by what one didn’t say, I suppose.

 To this day, I cannot slouch in a chair.
 That is part of her legacy.
 Lazy posture was akin to moral turpitude.
-(I swear a lot, mind you, and I do feel guilty about it, because my mother and grandmother would most definitely not approve.)
 Likewise, whining, rudeness, cutting corners - - all verboten.

 She was influential because she was selfless, stoic, loyal and kind.
-We tend to aggrandize the dear departed, but character was significant, not money or possessions, which might induce vulgarity and wantonness, but doing the right thing, being of service, doing a job the best one could even though no one else might ever know.
+We tend to aggrandize the dear departed, but character was significant.
+Doing the right thing, being of service, doing a job the best one could even though no one else might ever know.
 All these things were expected, de rigueur, standard.

 Growing up with benchmarks like those has its pitfalls.
 The rest of the world doesn’t operate according to Grandma’s strictures.
 She was a product of pioneer Protestants and Progressives, though, not swindlers and conmen, and she behaved like an aristocrat, even though she was far removed from their company.